 That means not only can you be charged for punching, kicking or choking someone during a fight, but if you tell someone you are going to beat them up, and that person has a reasonable fear that you are able and about to do it, you can be charged with assault.

-And not only that, but just poking someone in the chest with your finger can be considered assault.
+Simply poking someone in the chest with your finger can be considered assault.
 Surprised about that?
-The police may arrest you on assault charges after an argument, if they are called by neighbors, or just happen to be nearby.
+The police may arrest you on assault charges after an argument if they are called by neighbors, or just happen to be nearby.

 In many cases, the police may arrest you with very little evidence if they feel you are being belligerent or difficult.
 That doesn’t mean you committed a crime, however, and you should seriously consider fighting the charges to keep your record clean.
 No one should be stuck with a permanent criminal record just for getting in a heated argument.
 Call us to get your case evaluated and to find out how we can defend you and keep your record clean.